littlepriceonu/littlepriceonu/README.md

-# 👋 Hi, I'm Littlepriceonu
+## 👋 Hi, I'm Littlepriceonu

-## 👀 I’m interested in RLua, Javascript, Java, Python and many other languages
+### 👀 I’m interested in RLua, Javascript, Java, Python and many other languages
-## 🌱 I’m currently learning some RLua (Roblox Lua) and working on Minecraft Mods
+### 🌱 I’m currently learning some RLua (Roblox Lua) and working on Minecraft Mods
-## 💞️ I’m looking to collaborate on web projects and tons of other things
+### 💞️ I’m looking to collaborate on web projects and tons of other things

+I Enjoy messing around with Python, Java And Lua.
+Having Fun Programming and Listening to music

-# 📫 How to reach me: I don't really use EMail so best thing to reach me on is discord (**littlepriceonu#0001**)
+## 📫 How to reach me: I don't really use EMail so best thing to reach me on is discord (**littlepriceonu#0001**)

 <!---
 littlepriceonu/littlepriceonu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.